Developing the world of food, marketing and technology

-•Food Innovation Management
+·Food Innovation Management

-•Food Safety & Health
+·Food Safety and Health

+You will be following objective specific courses, doing practical periods and preparing an exciting graduation assignment.
 The programme is competency based: each theoretical subject supports workgroup situations in which students tackle practical problems and explore workable solutions.
 This means that you will be active from day one, learning to work independently as you collaborate with others.
 The programme culminates in practical placements and a thesis project conducted in an international setting.